I was still shaken by what I had just heard.

 "Do you think that it is ever possible that only one faith, one religion, exists permanently in the world?"

-"Never, for that, are the people, and the goals in them too different.
+"Never, for that, are the people, and the aims in them too different.
 In addition, all beliefs split over time into modified beliefs.
-Because, as I said, people's goals are different.
+Because, as I said, people's aims are different.

-Religion runs off as a goal as well as all human subjects; through the various sub-goals, the original version that humans generated is differentiated over time. "
+Religion runs off as a aim as well as all human subjects; through the various sub-goals, the original version that humans generated is differentiated over time."

 "So, there will never be peace in matters of faith?"